inukshuk/jekyll-scholar/README.md

 entry's detail page to the generated bibliography.
 You can alter the name of the link via the 'details_link' configuration option.

+Jekyll-Scholar also provides a Liquid tag for conveniently adding links to individual detail pages.
+For example, if you would like to add a simple link to one of the items in your bibliography on a page or in a blog post you can use the `cite_details` tag to generate the link.
+For this to work, you need to pass the BibTeX key of the element you want to reference to the tag and, optionally, provide a text for the link (the default text can be set via the 'details_link' configuration option).

+    Duis 'aute irure dolor in reprehenderit in voluptate' velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident {% cite_details key, Click Here For More Details %}.

 ### Bibliography Filters